No-Mow Spraying Your Lawns

 In Ontario, Canada, where cosmetic use of lawn pesticides have been banned (since 2008), people have learned to live with diverse lawns.
 Additionally, New York and Connecticut school grounds, including athletic fields, cannot legally be treated with pesticides.

 Managing A Healthy Lawn

 Depending on your taste, there is a spectrum of lawn management strategies, ranging from low management (basic lawn, park, home) to high management (athletic fields).

-Here are 4 considerations for basic lawn management without pesticides (any lawn care company can do these for you):
+Here is a guide for basic lawn management throughout the year without pesticides (any lawn care company can do these for you):

 For more information, please see Resources.